-Labs: Fridays, 13:00-16:50 (Section 1) in SA8406.
-The laboratory portion of the course is compulsory and commences January 17th with an introduction and check-in.
+Labs: Once per week (Tuesdays 13:00-16:50 (Section 1) and Thursdays 15:00-18:50 (Section 2) in SA8406.
+The laboratory portion of the course is compulsory and commences September 14th with an introduction and check-in.
 The details of laboratory policies and operation will be addressed at that time.
 Both the lab and lecture portions of the course must be passed independently (i.e. A good lab mark cannot raise a failing lecture grade (or vice-versa).
 The laboratory manual contains information pertinent to the laboratory which you must read.
 It will be distributed via e-mail (.pdf format).
 It is imperative reading - it contains information pertinent to the laboratory which you must read and respond to.
 It is a requirement that all students wear a lab coat, safety glasses (contact lenses beneath safety glasses are not acceptable), adequate footwear (sandals are not permitted) and have fully covered legs (shorts and skirts and not permitted).
-A deposit of \$15.00 is required in order to obtain a locker key.
-Please pay at the cashier's office and bring the token to the laboratory.
 Lab books and coats can be purchased at the University Book Store.
 Please ensure that these details are dealt with prior to the beginning of your first lab period.
-Refer to the lab manual for complete details on these and other topics relating to the laboratory component of Chemistry 3840.
+Refer to the lab manual for complete details on these and other topics relating to the laboratory component of Chemistry 3830.

 Attendance Policy: Attending the laboratory component of this course is mandatory, and you will be assigned a grade of 0 for any lab missed without a valid reason.
-Please see your lab manual for the correct protocol to make up a lab that was missed due to illness, etc. It is strongly recommended that you attend the lectures as all material discussed in lectures is examinable, and not all course material is covered in the text.
+Please see your lab manual for the correct protocol to make up a lab that was missed due to illness, etc. It is strongly recommended that you attend the lectures as all material discussed in lectures is examinable, and not all course material is covered in the recommended textbook.
 Students who do not attend class regularly and punctually tend to fail this course.

-Special Needs Students: Please contact the Disabilities Resource Office to arrange for accommodations.
-Also, feel free to inform your instructor of your special needs in order for you to have a productive learning experience.
+Special Needs Students: Please contact the Accommodated Learning Centre to arrange for accommodations.
+Also, feel free to inform Professor Hayes of any documented disabilities in order to have a productive learning experience.